 But Wang, a Ph.D. graduate student at UC San Diego in that fast-emerging field, knows the impact of taking the course will likely be life-changing.

 Bioinformatics is a scientific discipline that develops methods and software tools for storing, retrieving, organizing, and analyzing biological data.
-Dating back to its origins in the early 1970s, the field now has special applications to genetics
+Dating back to its origins in the early 1970s, the field now has special applications to genetics and genomics.

 “The main benefit, right now, is that they’re exposed to this type of high-level, analytical thinking,” said Wang, taking a short break from instructing several dozen high-school students on UC San Diego’s campus.
 “They’re all curious and obviously very bright.
 After taking this course, I want them to say to themselves, ‘I can learn anything.’”